 There are numerous free things to do in Memphis.
 Because you’re in the Home of the Blues and the Birthplace of Rock ‘n’ Roll, let’s first start with some music related ideas.

 The gates of Graceland and the Meditation Garden where Elvis and his family members are laid to rest are complimentary every day from 7:30 to 8:30 a.m.
 As you walk up the drive, you’ll get a good look at the mansion.
 Stop here and snap a picture to brag to friends at home.
+The garden itself is a peaceful setting with flowers and a beautiful central fountain.
+Even in the early morning hours, you’ll find yourself surrounded with Elvis fans from around the world.
+Before leaving, put a remembrance on the stone wall located near the gates of the mansion.

 If you’re into art and culture, make your way east to Midtown.
 In the middle of Overton Park situated between the Memphis Zoo and the 70 acres of playgrounds and picnic areas is the Memphis Brooks Museum of Art.
 This national landmark houses works in all forms of media, created by artists from all over the world.
 The Brooks is the oldest and one of the largest fine arts museums in the state of Tennessee.